brian-tle/csc645-networks/Projects/P2P Decentralized Network/README.md

 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.
 –––
+Starting off, not sure what to do.
+Probably spent an extra 30~ hours just rereading documentation and how P2P networks work, but implementing and coding it was just too difficult and above my head.
+For the first few days, I did not know what to do with tracker.py.
+I know it handles the table, connected clients, and assigns swarms, but wasn't sure how to implement, also I was readjusting to making classes in python since I was making many syntax errors.
+Then I was trying to figure out how to

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.